cc-archive/cc-global-components/README.md

 />
 ```

 **Note:** be sure to enable WordPress permalinks in order for the CC Global Header to be able to retrieve the WordPress global menu via an API request.
+If for some reason the API call is unsuccesful, maybe due to Wordpress being unavaible, there are dummy Menu items that will display but this feature is available only for Development environments.

 ### CC Global Footer